 3 | The IAM role to assume.
 Make sure to fill in the IAM role ARN from the lambda_test_role_arn output in the

-previous section. |
+preceding section. |

 4 | The name to use for the session when assuming the IAM role.
-This shows up in audit logging, so the preceding code includes useful information in the session name, such the run number (which is different each time you run the tests) and which GitHub user triggered the workflow. |
+This shows up in audit logging, so the preceding code includes useful information in the session name, such as the run number (which is different each time you run the tests) and which GitHub user triggered the workflow. |

 5 | Install OpenTofu. |